 Mexico, Tieton, and West Seattle

 In the 1990s the Joneses sold their Skagit house and studios and bought a house in Mexico, in the stately colonial city of Guanajuato, where their son Tom was a member of the symphony orchestra.
 Until 2009, Fay and Bob wintered in Guanajuato, where, in separate studios, they produced work tinged by the place, the climate, and cultural history they discovered.
 They showed their work together there in 2006 at Casa Museo Gene Byron.
-The Joneses now (2013) live in West Seattle and both have painting studios there.
-After selling their Guanajuato house they added a live/work studio in Tieton, near Yakima, Washington, where they both are active with the print studio Goathead Press.
+As of 2013 the Joneses were living in West Seattle, where each had a painting studio.
+After selling their Guanajuato house they added a live/work studio in Tieton, near Yakima, Washington, where they both were active with the print studio Goathead Press.
+Bob Jones died on December 23, 2018, at the age of 88.